Gleams-Machine/pytest-jtr/README.md

 ]
 ```

+## Release

+Add one of the following tags to the PR:

+- release:major
+- release:minor
+- release:patch

 ## Related tools

 - [pytest-json](https://github.com/mattcl/pytest-json) has some great features but appears to be unmaintained.
 I borrowed some ideas and test cases from there.